Trump lectures critics, media on civility after pipe bombs sent to high-profile Democrats

 Trump also said voters "must accept the verdicts of elections" — a clear reference to Democrats who have said his presidency is illegitimate because of Russian interference in the 2016 election and because he lost the popular vote.

-The crowd here cheered heartily at his remark on not mobbing political officials.
+The crowd cheered heartily at his remark about not mobbing political officials.

-At one point, Trump noted that he was “trying to be nice” when he hit Sen. Tammy Baldwin, D-Wis., pointing out that he had said the words “socialist takeover” in a soft voice rather than by punctuating the words.
+At one point, Trump said he was "trying to be nice" when he hit Sen. Tammy Baldwin, D-Wis., pointing out that he had said the words "socialist takeover" in a soft voice rather than punctuating the words.

-While Trump did not mention Clinton by name, Baldwin rival Leah Vukmir elicited chants of "lock her up" in a speech delivered before Trump arrived at the airport here on Air Force One.
-In addition to Vukmir, he was in town to try to boost the chances of Republican Gov. Scott Walker, who is in danger of losing the job he’s held since 2011 to Democrat Tony Evers.
+In addition to supporting Baldwin's rival, Leah Vukmir, Trump was in town to try to boost the chances of Republican Gov. Scott Walker, who is in danger of losing the job he's held since 2011 to Democrat Tony Evers.

 "The media also has a responsibility to set a civil tone and to stop the endless hostility and constant negative and oftentimes false attacks and stories," Trump said.

+"A very big part of the Anger we see today in our society is caused by the purposely false and inaccurate reporting of the Mainstream Media that I refer to as Fake News," he tweeted.

-Some Trump supporters here said they worry about the toxicity of the current political climate, but do not blame Trump for it at all.
+Some Trump supporters here said Wednesday they worry about the toxicity of the current political climate but do not blame Trump for it at all.

-“I think it's nasty,” said Sue Swafford, a 66-year-old from Gresham, Wis.
-She quickly added that “the Democrats” are to blame.
+"I think it's nasty," said Sue Swafford, 66, of Gresham.
+She quickly added that "the Democrats" are to blame.

 And Linda Edwards, a retired systems engineer who worked at Xerox, pointed her finger at coastal elites.

-“In some ways, they do think they are smarter than we are, and they do think they are better than we are, and they think they can make better decisions with our money than we can — and that’s B.S.,” the 71-year-old resident of Schofield said.
-“I’m a pretty smart cookie.”
+"In some ways, they do think they are smarter than we are, and they do think they are better than we are, and they think they can make better decisions with our money than we can — and that's B.S.," said Edwards, 71, of Schofield.
+"I'm a pretty smart cookie."